 As minister of the Gospel, my calling is to share the rich experience of God’s grace through teaching, preaching, and leadership.
-My passion is for the church to be a community that makes space in which the Spirit of God can move and provide new life as we journey together in the Way of Jesus.
+My passion is to lead a church in becoming a community that makes space in which the Holy Spirit can move and provide new life as we follow in the Way of Jesus together.

-I currently serve as Pastoral Resident at River Road Church, Baptist in Richmond, Virginia.
-This position consists of intensive, post-graduate pastoral training within this teaching congregation.
-My primary responsibility is to intentionally studying and supporting the church’s Pastoral Ministries.
+I currently serve as Senior Pastor of First Baptist Church of Martinsville, VA.
+Prior to my current position, I served as Pastoral Resident at River Road Church, Baptist in Richmond, Virginia.
+This position consisted of intensive, post-graduate pastoral training in a teaching congregation.

 I have also been ministering among various congregations through supply preaching, education, and missions since my ordination to the Gospel ministry in December 2010.